nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 ### Writing Cards

 Writing cards is a skill and you will get better at it with practice.
-I have found a few key things when it comes to writing your cards.
+I have found that a few key things are good to know when you are getting started:

 First and foremost, *you should write your own cards*.
 The process of writing them is a great way to let your brain know that a piece of information is of interest to you and worth remembering; that alone will boost your recall.